 - Tolerance to the effects of the substance

 Many people do not realize that a number of prescription and over-the-counter drugs can be addictive, just like illicit drugs.
-Prescription opioids, sedatives, and stimulants are some of the most highly abused substances in the United States, especially by teens and young adults (NIDA).
+Prescription opioids, sedatives, and stimulants are some of the most highly abused substances in the United States, especially by teens and young adults.

 All three types of these drugs can cause addiction that can be just as severe as that caused by illicit substance abuse.
 However, perhaps the worst part of this common syndrome is how easily addicts can obtain these drugs, even though they are meant to be taken by prescription only.
 Adolescents can often obtain these medications from friends or family members, on the Internet, or by searching someone’s medicine cabinet.

-According to the NIDA, 23 percent of those who have used heroin at least once in their lifetime will become addicted to it.
+23 percent of those who have used heroin at least once in their lifetime will become addicted to it.
 Heroin is one of the most severely addictive substances, and unfortunately, other types of drug abuse can lead a person to it.
-Almost half of the individuals surveyed in three recent studies claimed that they used prescription opioids before turning to heroin abuse (NIDA 3).
+Almost half of the individuals surveyed in three recent studies claimed that they used prescription opioids before turning to heroin abuse.